OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 }
 ```

-To get started with development, you can do the following:
+To get started with development, you can do the following.

 #### Create the web service